 There are many stories about who created this slightly spicy sauce, a classic of the Uruguayan gastronomy, none with historical evidence.

-In the land where an average a person eats 57 kilos of beef a year, chimichurri became the perfect accompaniment for the asado, although the sauce is present in many dishes of the local cuisine.
+In the land where, on average, a person eats 57 kilos of beef a year, chimichurri became the perfect accompaniment for the asado, although the sauce is present in many dishes of the local cuisine.

 It is a great salad dressing, and it also goes well with appetizers (on top of bread slices or toast), with poultry dishes, and in fish marinades.